 A wide variety of optional extras can be spec'd to enhance the E-Class experience, including premium Nappa leather upholstery, heated, ventilated and massaging front seats, a 14-speaker Harman/kardon surround sound system and a rear seat video entertainment system.

 Powertrains and Handling

-As one would expect, Luxury models feature comfort-focused suspension tuning, while a tauter setup is used for the Sport.
+Mercedes offers the E-Class with both Luxury and Sport packages - as one would expect, Luxury models feature comfort-focused suspension tuning, while a tauter setup is used for the Sport.
 Updates to both result in a slightly firmer ride with better body control, although the E-Class remains more of a coddling cruiser than a sport sedan.

 Standard and Optional Features

-There is no lack of optional features available on the E-Class for those seeking an extra touch of luxury.
+Despite the limited powertrain offerings at release, there is no lack of optional features available on the E-Class for those seeking an extra touch of luxury.

 Mercedes-Benz has long been known for its safety features, and the E-Class will only add to that reputation.
 In addition to traction and stability control systems, the car boasts nine supplemental restraints including two-stage front air bags, a knee air bag for the driver and pelvic air bags which work together with full-length side curtain and front side air bags (rear side units are optional) to provide extra protection for front occupants in dangerous side-impact collisions.

 Competing against the E-Class for the checkbooks of mid-size luxury sedan buyers are the BMW 5-Series, Audi A6, Jaguar XF, Lexus GS and the Infiniti Q70.